Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: Zulufish)

-The epitome of the luxury modern bathroom, the freestanding bathtub gives a spa feel to the space and reinforces the idea that your bathroom is a place for relaxation and pampering, and not just a practical zone.
-Your bath has the potential to become a beautiful aesthetic focal point and the ultimate sumptuous setting for nourishing the body and mind, so don't ditch your hopes of a freestanding bathtub just because you have a smaller space.
+The epitome of a luxury bathroom is the presence of a freestanding bathtub that gives a spa feel to the space; it reinforces the idea that your bathroom is a place for relaxation and pampering and not just a practical zone.
+Your bath has the potential to become a beautiful aesthetic focal point and the ultimate sumptuous setting for nourishing the body and mind — so don't ditch your hopes of a freestanding bathtub just because you have a smaller space.

 If you are going small in size, you can make up for it in material.
-This design by interior design service, Zulufish have included a smaller bath but allowed the piece of furniture to really take center stage in wow-factor copper.
+This design by interior design service, Zulufish has included a smaller bath but allowed the piece of furniture to take center stage in wow-factor copper.

 (Image credit: Matthew Williams)

-'Keep it light and bright,' suggests Aaron Markwell of COAT Paints.
-'It may be tempting, but you don’t have to reach for a pure white paint to lighten up your space.
-Opt for a light green or pale pink to create an airy bathroom, a pastel shade can soften the room, creating a peaceful retreat and spa-like space.'
+"Keep it light and bright," suggests Aaron Markwell of COAT Paints.
+"It may be tempting, but you don’t have to reach for pure white paint to lighten up your space.
+Opt for a light green or pale pink to create an airy bathroom — a pastel shade can soften the room, creating a peaceful retreat and spa-like space."

-'Whatever color you pick, think about painting your walls, ceilings, and doors the same color, this elongates the room, making the space seem higher and creates a cocooning effect.'
+"Whatever color you pick, think about painting your walls, ceilings, and doors the same color: this elongates the room, making the space seem higher and creates a cocooning effect," adds Aaron.

-In this example, the lack of color in the lower part of the bathroom is made up for with a pop of bold pink on the painted ceiling.
+In this example, the lack of color in the lower part of the bathroom is made up for by a pop of bold purple on the ceiling.

 (Image credit: Tatjana Plitt.
 Design: CHEG Architecture)